-Classroom teachers work together with SLT on a regular basis build understanding and skill in dealing with issues related to bullying.
-In turn this awareness is shared with and developed in the work undertaken by the Student Councils/Forums.
+Classroom teachers work together with SLT on a regular basis to build an understanding and skills in dealing with issues related to bullying.
+In turn, this awareness is shared with and developed in the work undertaken by the student councils/forums etc.

-Training for all key personnel in the MNSP is provided by regular internal meetings and discussion.
+Training for all key personnel in the Trust is provided by regular internal meetings and discussions.
+This also includes safeguarding updates, for example peer on peer abuse training and how to recognise harmful sexualised behaviour.

-The MNSP schools actively seeks the support and help of all outside agencies in the resolution of these issues where appropriate.
+The Trust schools actively seek the support and help of all outside agencies in the resolution of these issues where appropriate.
 These will and do include:

 - Specialist Behaviour Service

 - Social Services

 - Police

 - Youth Connect

 - GPs

 - Play therapy

+- Thrive training

+- Team Teach approaches